-The Invisible Teacher: A Self-Mentoring Sustainability Model was written by Marsha L. Carr.
-Marsha would like to thank Caroline Clements and the team at the Center of Teaching Excellence for the wonderful opportunity to expand her field of learning in sustainability, her colleagues at the Department of Educational Leadership for all their support, especially Elizabeth Foster for her expertise and Susan Catapano, Department Chair, for her guidance and assistance in the completion of the manual as well as Kristie Wetherill, graphic designer.
-I also am greatly appreciative of Edward J. Caropreso and Caroline J. Courter for their review and expertise during the development of this guide.
+The author would like to especially thank Dr. Caroline Clements for her guidance, support, and encouragement as well as Dr. Diana Ashe, and Dianne Bass at the Center of Teaching Excellence for the wonderful opportunity to expand her field of learning in self-mentoring, her colleagues at the Department of Educational Leadership for all their support and assistance in the completion of the manual and the wonderful and talented Kristie Wetherill, graphic designer.
 A special thanks to all these individuals for their sacrifices and gifts to the development of this manual.